-Other Home Alone 2 locations in New York
+Other Home Alone 2 New York locations

-Wollman Rink: Central Park's ice rink, which is located in the southeast corner of the park near 59th Street.
-Here the thieves Marv and Harry plan their next heist on Christmas Eve.
+- WollmanRink: This is Central Park's ice rink, which is located in the southeast corner of the park near 59th St. Here thieves Marv and Harry plan their next heist on Christmas Eve.

-Times Square: It has become the best-known image of the city thanks to its billboards and flashy lights.
+- Times Square: It has become the best known image of the city thanks to its billboards and flashy lights.
 In the film, when the McAllisters arrive in New York, the mother desperately runs to Times Square to try to locate her son.
 It is located at the intersection of Broadway and 7th Avenue.

-Rockefeller Center: Every year New York inaugurates Christmas with the lighting of the huge Rockefeller Center tree.
-A tradition that dates back to the '30s.
+- Rockefeller Center: Every year New York inaugurates Christmas with the lighting of the huge Rockefeller Center tree.
+A tradition that dates back to the 30's.
 In Home Alone 2 here takes place the emotional reunion of Kevin and his mother after so many days apart.
 One of the most tender scenes of the movie.
-It is located between Fifth and Sixth avenues and 49th and 50th streets.
+It is located between Fifth and Sixth Avenues and 49th and 50th Streets.

 New York has served as inspiration for the recreation of Metropolis or Gotham City, fictional cities where the adventures of superheroes like Batman or Superman took place.
-The streets of the city have served as the great set of many films of this genre so that we can say that New York is a city of superheroes.
+The streets of the city have served as the great set of many films of this genre so we can say that New York is a city of superheroes.

 Where is it?

-In The Avengers movie, the team of Thor, Iron Man, Captain America, Hulk, Hawkeye, and Black Widow defend New York from an attack by the Chitauri fleet, and Grand Central Terminal is razed to the ground.
+In The Avengers movie, the team of Thor, Iron Man, Captain America, Hulk, Hawkeye and Black Widow defend New York from an attack by the Chitauri fleet and Grand Central Terminal is razed to the ground.

-Times Square: It has been the scene of several superhero battles.
+- Times Square: It has been the scene of several superhero battles.
 For example Spiderman against the Green Goblin in the Tobey Maguire movie or against Electro in the version with Andrew Garfield.
 This square also appeared in Captain America with Chris Evans.

 7. Night at the Museum, New York Museum of Natural History, next to Central Park

 The Museum of Natural History is located on 79th Street west of Central Park.
-Here you can visit its ten permanent exhibits spread across more than forty rooms, some of which are featured in the film.
+Here you can visit its ten permanent exhibits spread over more than forty rooms, some of which are featured in the film.

 Night at the Museum New York Locations

-Theodore Roosevelt Memorial: This room at the museum's most famous entrance, Central Park West, houses the official memorial to Theodore Roosevelt, Governor of New York State and President of the United States.
+- Theodore Roosevelt Memorial: This room at the museum's most famous entrance, Central Park West, houses the official memorial to Theodore Roosevelt, governor of New York State and president of the United States.
 In addition, it also exhibits the giant skeleton of a Barosaurus.

-Human Origins and Cultural Halls: This exhibit explores the history of human evolution as well as the different cultures of peoples in Africa, Asia, North and South America, and the Pacific.
+- Human Origins and Cultural Halls: This exhibit explores the history of human evolution as well as the different cultures of peoples in Africa, Asia, North and South America and the Pacific.

-8. Columbia University, the birthplace of Spiderman, in the Morningside Heights neighborhood.
+8. Columbia University, the birthplace of Spiderman, in the Morningside Heights neighborhood

 The Spider-Man franchise has spawned several movies over a couple of decades that have New York as their setting.